gbouzon/dragonRush/README.md

 </h1>

 <p>
-	Made Fruits move to the left of the world and disappear(a part of the scrolling wolrld).
-Made lining of the world (the ground) move (also a part of the scrolling world).
+	Made Fruits move to the left of the world and disappear(a part of the scrolling wolrld). <br>
+	Made lining of the world (the ground) move (also a part of the scrolling world).<br>
 	Edited and added the borders to the world.
-Edited walking baby dragon sprites.
+Edited walking baby dragon sprites. <br>
 	Added user controls to the dragons.
 Did the jump controls for the dragon.
 </p>